It's Time to Disrupt Visual Regression Testing

 Percy

-Percy has been around for quite some time and was bought by BrowserStack in 2020 (congrats πŸŽ‰!).
+Percy has been around for quite some time and was bought by BrowserStack in 2020 (congrats π!).
 I was using it back in 2017 with Toyota's Loom Design System.
 It has all of the advantages of Chromatic listed above.
 The thing I liked about it was how it met you where your tests were at.

-You import their percySnapshot function.
-You call that function within your existing tests.
-You run their percy exec command to run your tests, but then that's it.
+command to run your tests, but then that's it.
 It's very nice.
 Percy is also another solid choice, but like Chromatic, costs money.

 Playwright